-The question of who pays for a motorcycle accident – and how much – depends not only on the extent of the damage, but also to what degree each party was at-fault.
-Absent a pre-trial settlement agreement, this is a question for the jury.
+The question of who pays for a motorcycle accident – and how much – depends not only on the extent of the damage but also to what degree each party was at-fault.
+Absent a pre-trial settlement agreement; this is a question for the jury.

 However, as Boston motorcycle injury lawyers at The Law Offices of Jeffrey S. Glassman well know, these types of crashes tend to be more severe.
 Therefore, damages often rise to the level of requiring those involved to seek remedy outside the no-fault system.

 M.G.L.
 231 § 85 clearly states contributory negligence is not a bar for recovery.
-However, this is only true so long as plaintiff is not more than half responsible.
+However, this is only true so long as the plaintiff is not more than half responsible.

 The state adheres to a principle known as a modified comparative fault with a 51 percent bar.
-That means if plaintiff is 51 percent at-fault for the accident, he or she may not recover damages.
+That means if the plaintiff is 51 percent at-fault for the accident, he or she may not recover damages.
 However, any amount less than that he or she may recover a portion of damages if the amount of fault is found to be less than 51 percent.

-Sometimes, comparative fault is determined not only by the role plaintiff played in the crash, but in the way his or her actions – or inaction – failed to minimize damage.
+Sometimes, comparative fault is determined not only by the role plaintiff played in the crash but in the way his or her actions – or inaction – failed to minimize damage.

 Plaintiffs owe a duty to mitigate.
 In other words, there exists an obligation when one is injured to take reasonable steps to minimize the impact and reduce losses related to his or her injuries.
-This is true even when the accident itself was caused through no fault of your own.
+This is true even when the accident itself was caused by no fault of your own.

 Courts have long taken the approach that personal injury plaintiffs can be denied the right to recover portions of damages that could have reasonably been avoided.